Bigmouth buffalo

+Bigmouth buffalo life history attributes, including the ability to survive several decades with no successful recruitment (i.e. episodic recruitment), are more pronounced than other long-lived freshwater fishes, including sturgeon and paddlefish.
+Such long-lived fish species are periodic strategists and require time to successfully sustain themselves by surviving to periods in which favorable environmental and biotic conditions arise for booms in reproduction and subsequent recruitment through the predation gauntlet.
+Unregulated, unmanaged and wasteful lethal fisheries are not compatible with their biology, yet such fisheries have come to exist in the 21st century in the United States and the species is declining.
+Canada on the other hand, has long-enforced protections for bigmouth buffalo.
+Exemplifying the lack of management in the United States, as of 2025 anglers with a standard fishing license in Minnesota can take bigmouth buffalo in unlimited numbers statewide, including from within a National Wildlife Refuge system of the United States Fish and Wildlife Service.
+A 2024 study set in eastern Minnesota analyzed the exploited population of bigmouth buffalo and their spawning migration at Rice Lake National Wildlife Refuge across several years.
+Although the population of bigmouth buffalo migrates and spawns annually, a successful pulse of reproduction has not occurred since the late 1950s.
+With a median age of 79 years as of 2024, and greater than 99.7% of individuals hatched before 1972, these bigmouth buffalo at Rice Lake National Wildlife Refuge make up one of the oldest known populations of animal on earth.

 Geographic distribution

 The bigmouth buffalo's native distribution is confined to the countries of Canada and the United States of America.
 It is native to the Red River of the North and Mississippi River drainage basins, from Manitoba, Canada, and North Dakota, United States, to the Ohio River and south in the Mississippi River system to Texas and Alabama.
 In Canada, they inhabit the Milk River which flows through Alberta, and the Qu'Appelle River which flows through Saskatchewan and Manitoba into Lake Winnipeg.
-Beginning in the northern United States, they are native to Montana, North Dakota, Minnesota, Wisconsin, and down to southern states including eastern Texas, Oklahoma and Louisiana.
+Beginning in the northern United States, they are native to Montana, North Dakota, Minnesota, Wisconsin, to southern states including eastern Texas, Oklahoma and Louisiana.
 The major systems where they are found include the Hudson Bay and Mississippi River drainages.
 The introduction of bigmouth buffalo has largely been done for commercial purposes.
 Regions of reintroductions include some reservoirs along the Missouri River drainage of North Dakota and Montana.
 Regions of introduction include some reservoirs in Arizona, and within California, they have also been introduced to the aqueduct system of Los Angeles.